-Spectrum FA have access to a range of Britain’s leading insurance companies’ most competitively priced, most comprehensive and reliable policies.
+Spectrum FA have access to the leading insurance companies’ most competitively priced, comprehensive and reliable policies.
 We have helped many individuals and families obtain suitable and affordable income protection insurance for many years.

 Fully aware that the needs of every individual and every family are unique, we provide tailored advice and offer a free, no-obligation review of your/your family’s specific circumstances and needs.

 Any policy we recommend will be suitable for you and your family and match your unique requirements.
-We will guide you through the process of setting up your policy to secure your family’s financial future.
+We will guide you through the process and set up a suitable policy to secure your family’s financial future.
 Why not request a review right now?